 |Wide range of sizes||Trays can corrode and degrade|

 |Solid sidewalls mean that vehicles can’t be driven onto them|

 Absorbent Spill Mats, Pads and Nappies

-Polypropylene-based absorbents are the active material in the majority of spill containment products and spill kits on the market today.
+Polyproplene-based absorbents are the active material in the majority of spill containment products and spill kits on the market today.

 Although commonly used outdoors, polypropylene absorbents do not retain pollutants permanently.
 Polypropylene is a sponge-like material; liquid can go in but it can also come out again.

 This is most evident when it rains.
 If polypropylene gets saturated, the absorbed pollutants can float out on top of the excess water.
-A rainbow sheen around these products after rainfall is a tell-tail sign.
+A rainbow sheen around these products after rainfall is a tell-tale sign.

-Absorbent-based pads, mats and nappies can be used until their quoted oil retention capacity is reached although for reasons explained above this is a somewhat redundant concept.
+Absorbent-based pads, mats and nappies can be used until their quoted oil retention capacity is reached, although for reasons explained above this is a somewhat redundant concept.